computational-imaging/AcousticNLOS/README.md

-# Acoustic Non-Line-of-Sight Imaging
+# Acoustic Non-Line-of-Sight Imaging (CVPR 2019)

-This repo contains the code for acoustic NLOS processing.
+This repo contains the code for acoustic non-line-of-sight imaging.
+Our project webpage is located [here](http://www.computationalimaging.org/publications/acoustic-non-line-of-sight-imaging/).

 The datasets can be downloaded at this link:
 [download datasets](https://drive.google.com/a/stanford.edu/file/d/1pnRiD3e4EQiu-akvHkCMOyghwbVtQuvt/view?usp=sharing)